zinserjan/mocha-webpack/README.md

 **Note:** mocha-webpack emits the generated files currently into `./tmp/mocha-webpack`.
 So you should make sure that this folder is ignored in your `.gitignore` file.
 In future versions this could be unnecessary.

-If you want to use [Babel](https://babeljs.io/) in your webpack config file then:
+If you want to use [Babel](https://babeljs.io/) in your webpack config file then give it a name ending with `.babel.js`.

-- add `--require babel-core/register` argument to command line or to `mocha-webpack.opts` file;

-- give webpack config file a name ending with `.babel.js`.

 **webpack.config-test.babel.js** - example config
 ```javascript